 The following figures show the allocations provided in Table 2.2.2.
 Figure 2.2.1 provides each State's red snapper landings by its federal for-hire and private angling components, using the allocation formula in Amendment 40 (50% of the average proportion of historical landings from 1986-2013 and 50% of the average proportion of historical landings from 2006-2013, excluding landings from 2010).
-This serves as the basis for the regional component ACL allocations in Alternative 3.
-Figure 2.2.2 shows the proportion of the recreational sector ACL that would be allocated into regional ACLs, regional component ACLs, and a federal for-hire component ACL, as applicable for Alternatives 2-4.
+This serves as the basis for the component allocations in Alternative 3.
+Figure 2.2.2 shows the proportion of the recreational sector ACL that would be allocated into regional or component ACLs for Alternatives 2-4.
 These figures provide the proportions of the recreational sector ACL which could be allocated among the regions.
 The regional ACLs will be reduced by 20% to provide the regional ACTs, and the regions would manage toward meeting the ACT.